scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnEKS.md

 # Deploy ScalarDL Ledger and ScalarDL Auditor on Amazon EKS (Amazon Elastic Kubernetes Service)

-ScalarDL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.

-ScalarDL is composed of [Ledger](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started.md), [Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md), and [Client SDK](https://github.com/scalar-labs/scalardl/tree/master/docs#client-sdks).
-ScalarDL Ledger manages application data in its own unique way using hash-chain and digital signature.
-ScalarDL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
-The Client SDK is a set of user-facing programs to interact with Ledger and Auditor.

-We can deploy **ScalarDL Ledger** and **ScalarDL Auditor** on any Kubernetes services.
-This document explains how to deploy **ScalarDL Ledger** and **ScalarDL Auditor** on EKS.
+This guide explains how to deploy ScalarDL Ledger and ScalarDL Auditor on Amazon Elastic Kubernetes Service (EKS).

-## What we create

-In this guide, we create one of the following three environments on your AWS account.
-To make byzantine fault detection work properly, we recommend deploying ScalarDL Ledger and ScalarDL Auditor on different administrative domains (separated environments).
+In this guide, you will create one of the following three environments in your AWS environment.
+To make Byzantine fault detection work properly, we recommend deploying ScalarDL Ledger and ScalarDL Auditor on different administrative domains (i.e., separate environments).

 * Use different AWS accounts (most recommended way)
   ![image](./images/png/EKS_ScalarDL_Auditor_Multi_Account.drawio.png)